open-rpc/spec/README.md

 The OpenRPC Specification defines a standard, programming language-agnostic interface description for [JSON-RPC 2.0 APIs](https://www.jsonrpc.org/specification), which allows both humans and computers to discover and understand the capabilities of a service without requiring access to source code, additional documentation, or inspection of network traffic.
 When properly defined via OpenRPC, a consumer can understand and interact with the remote service with a minimal amount of implementation logic.
 Similar to what interface descriptions have done for lower-level programming, the OpenRPC Specification removes guesswork in calling a service.

-Use cases for machine-readable RPC API definition documents include, but are not limited to:
+Use cases for machine-readable JSON-RPC API definition documents include, but are not limited to:
  - interactive documentation
  - code generation for documentation
  - clients